supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 First of all, let's see what the above is showing, and then we will have a look at some interpretations:
 - Left vertical axis: This shows you the sleep length.
 - Right vertical axis: This shows the "percentage of sleep episodes initiated at any given time".
 - Horizontal axis: This could be interpreted in two ways (depending on whether or not you click the "Switch between absolute hours and relative hours" [button](/supermemo/sleep-chart/circadian-hrs-arising.png)).
 The example above is showing hours from arising.
 So, the number 0 on the horizontal axis is referring to the waking hour.
-If you press the previously mentioned button, you will notice three things:
+If you press the previously mentioned button, you will notice three things: first, the graph will change dramatically.